IeDEA-SA/IeDEA_WG-open-science/git-github/SOP.md

 ### Code review

-1. At the request of the project's team, analytical code deposited prior to publication can undergo [code review](https://en.wikipedia.org/wiki/Code_review) process.
+1. At the request of the project's team, analytical code deposited prior to publication can undergo [code review](https://en.wikipedi1.org/wiki/Code_review) process.

 2. *Upon approval of resources and resolution of authorship contribution by one of the project leads* another analyst will review the analyses to assure quality and spot potential errors or inefficiencies.

-  a.
-The lead and senior authors should inform the open science working group about the intention of the review process *at the early stage of the project* in order to facilitate resources planning
+  1. The lead and senior authors should inform the open science working group about the intention of the review process *at the early stage of the project* in order to facilitate resources planning

-  b.
-The lead and senior authors should discuss the level of involvement of the reviewer and the form of attribution (in the repository `README` and in the publication) *prior to the review process*
+  2. The lead and senior authors should discuss the level of involvement of the reviewer and the form of attribution (in the repository `README` and in the publication) *prior to the review process*

 ### Internal replication